John M. Blatt: Life

 Blatt was the son of a successful physician in Vienna.
 In 1938 the family immigrated to the US as Jews fleeing the Anschluss.
 Blatt studied physics at the University of Cincinnati with bachelor's degree in 1942 and received in 1946 two doctorates in physics, one from Cornell University and the other from Princeton University.
 He then went to Massachusetts Institute of Technology, where he wrote, with Victor Weisskopf, the textbook Theoretical Nuclear Physics, which became a standard introduction to the subject.
 From 1948 to 1953 Blatt was at the University of Illinois, where the Illiac computer was being built.
 Blatt was involved in the project and became a pioneer in the use of computers in theoretical nuclear physics.
 During the McCarthy era, he was dissatisfied with the political climate in the United States and immigrated to Australia, where in 1953 he joined the faculty of the University of Sydney.
-There, in collaboration with Max Robert Schafroth (1923–1959) and Stuart Thomas Butler, he did important research on the theory of superconductivity.
+There, in collaboration with Max Robert Schafroth (1923–1959) and Stuart Thomas Butler, he developed a theory that explained superconductivity as a Bose-Einstein condensation of electron pairs.

+Together with Takeo Matsubara, Blatt later proved that the quasi-chemical theory and the BCS theory were equivalent.

-Blatt's energetic and argumentative personality led to conflict at the University of Sydney, so in 1959 he became a professor of applied mathematics at the newly founded University of New South Wales, where he remained until his retirement 1984.
+Blatt's energetic and argumentative personality led to conflict at the University of Sydney, so in 1959 he became a professor of applied mathematics at the newly founded University of New South Wales, where he remained until his retirement in 1984.
 During the 1960s he published Theory of Superconductivity (1964), two books on FORTRAN programming, and, in collaboration with S. B. Butler, two introductory physics textbooks.
 During his career at the University of New South Wales, he dealt with the three-body nuclear problem, statistical mechanics and applied mathematics such as the theory of optimal control.
 He brought a number of important mathematicians to the university such as George Szekeres and ensured that computer science teaching was expanded and students were trained early on computers.
 In the later part of his career, he worked on mathematical economics.
 He published over 100 articles.

 Blatt was an accomplished amateur pianist.